First International

 The International Workingmen's Association (IWA), commonly known as the First International, was a political international which aimed to unite a variety of left-wing political groups and trade union organizations based on the working class and class struggle.
-It was founded on 28 September 1864 at a workers' meeting in St Martin's Hall, London, and its first congress was held in 1866 in Geneva.
+It was founded in 1864 at a workers' meeting in St Martin's Hall, London, and its first congress was held in 1866 in Geneva.

 The IWA's history was characterized by internal conflicts between different socialist and anarchist factions.
 The initial ideological struggle was between the communists or Marxists, centred around Karl Marx on the General Council, and the mutualists or followers of Pierre-Joseph Proudhon.
 The communists successfully displaced the mutualists as the dominant ideological trend at the Brussels Congress in 1868.
 The rise of Mikhail Bakunin's collectivist anarchist faction in the late 1860s led to a more intense conflict over the role of the state and political action in achieving socialism.
 The organization reached its peak following the Paris Commune of 1871, which was celebrated and defended by the International in Marx's influential address, The Civil War in France.
 The bloody suppression of the Commune, however, led to a period of harsh government repression against the IWA.

 The internal divisions culminated in a definitive split at the Hague Congress in 1872, where Bakunin and his ally James Guillaume were expelled.
 In a strategic move to prevent the organization from falling under the control of other factions, the congress voted to transfer the seat of the General Council to New York City.
 This decision effectively marked the end of the IWA as a mass European movement.
 The New York-based General Council officially disbanded the original International in 1876.
 The anarchist wing formed a rival International at St. Imier, but it also dissolved by the late 1870s.

 Although it was short-lived, the First International was a highly significant event in the history of the labour movement.
 It helped establish the theoretical foundations of the main currents of socialism, communism, and anarchism, and its experience was crucial for the development of mass-based national social democratic parties that formed the Second International in 1889.